 6. Do you have any other meetings?

-Yes, on each Wednesday evening of the month, except the third, we meet for prayer at the church at 7:30 p.m.
-On each third Wednesday evening many of the women in the church get together in different homes for the Women’s Missionary Fellowship.
+Yes, on each Wednesday evening of the month, except the third, we meet for prayer at the church at 7:30 PM On each third Wednesday evening many of the women in the church get together at the church for Women’s Missionary Fellowship.
 Besides these regularly scheduled meetings, we get together some Lord’s Day evenings to sing Psalms and sometimes on Saturdays for social events.